The Narrow Path Women Walk in Leadership

 What Happens When Women Stop Over-Calibrating

-When women stop treating the narrow path as something to quietly endure, the work gets more honest.
-Not colder.
+When women stop treating the narrow path as something to secretly endure, the work gets more honest.
 Cleaner.

 In practice, it sounds like this: